Jules Koundé

-Jules Olivier Koundé (/fr/; born 12 November 1998) is a French professional footballer who plays as a right-back for club Barcelona and the France national team.
+Jules Olivier Koundé (/fr/; born 12 November 1998) is a French professional footballer who plays as a defender for club Barcelona and the France national team.
+Primarily a right-back, he is also capable of playing as a centre-back.

 Early life

 Jules Olivier Koundé was born on 12 November 1998 in Paris and grew up in Landiras, Gironde.
-His father is Beninese and Koundé holds citizenship of both Benin and France.
+Koundé holds citizenship of both Benin and France.

 He began playing football at the age of six, in December 2004, with the Fraternelle de Landiras club.
 He became patron of the football school in 2018.
 He then joined Olympique de Cérons for the 2009–10 season.

 Koundé grew up with his mother.
 He has stated that during his youth, he struggled with his temper after poor performances from his local team, expressing "I'd be in a foul mood all weekend: atrocious behaviour.
 I got into such a rage that I ended up kicking my poor mum."